The Boosted DC Algorithm for linearly constrained DC programming: Concluding remarks

 \section{Concluding remarks}

 We have extended the Boosted DC Algorithm for solving linearly constrained DC programming.
 The algorithm is proved to provide KKT points of the constrained problem.
 In addition, we have shown why this approach cannot be extended to more general convex constraints.
-The theoretical results were confirmed by some numerical experiments for testing the copositivity of matrices and for solving $\ell_\infty$-trust-region subproblems.
-For copositive matrices, BDCA was on average fifteen times faster than DCA; for non-copositive ones, this advantage was much more superior; and for trust-region subproblems, BDCA was three times faster than DCA.
+The theoretical results were confirmed by some numerical experiments for testing the copositivity of matrices and for solving $\ell_1$ and $\ell_\infty$ trust-region subproblems.
+For copositive matrices, BDCA was on average fifteen times faster than DCA; for non-copositive ones, this advantage was much more superior; and for trust-region subproblems, BDCA was more than three times faster than DCA.
+We also considered piecewise quadratic problems with box constraints, which thus have nonsmooth objective functions.
+We observed again that BDCA was faster than DCA and, further, that the advantage {was more noticeable as the number of pieces of the objective function increased}.
 Future research includes investigation of alternative approaches to derive a Boosted DCA that permits to address any type of constrained DC programs.
 It would also be interesting to combine BDCA with the inertial technique employed in~\cite{OT19}.

-\paragraph{Acknowledgements} FJAA was supported by MINECO of Spain and ERDF of EU, as part of the Ram\'on y Cajal program (RYC-2013-13327) and the grants MTM2014-59179-C2-1-P and PGC2018-097960-B-C22.
-RC was supported by MINECO of Spain and ESF of EU under the program ``Ayudas para contratos predoctorales para la formaci\'on de doctores 2015'' (BES-2015-073360).
-PTV was supported by Vietnam National Foundation for Science and Technology Development (NAFOSTED) project 101.01-2019.320.
+\paragraph{Acknowledgments} FJAA and RC were partially supported by the Ministry of Science, Innovation and Universities of Spain and the European Regional Development Fund (ERDF) of the European Commission (PGC2018-097960-B-C22), and by the Generalitat Valenciana (AICO/2021/165).
+PTV was supported by Vietnam Ministry of Education and Training Project hosting by the University of Technology and Education, Ho Chi Minh City Vietnam (2023-2024).